seanfisk/emacs-el-get/README.markdown

 * Ruby on Rails coding
 * C++ coding
-* bash and shell coding
+* Bash and shell coding
-* elisp coding (of course)
+* Elisp coding
-* writing of various text formats
+* Writing of various text formats (Markdown, Textile)

-These will be documented better later.
+These will be documented in more detail at a later time.

 Compatibility
 -------------